Rigellute/spotify-tui/README.md

   enable_text_emphasis: true
   # Controls whether to show a loading indicator in the top right of the UI whenever communicating with Spotify API
   show_loading_indicator: true
+  # Disables the responsive layout that makes the search bar smaller on bigger
+  # screens and enforces a wide search bar
+  enforce_wide_search_bar: false
   # Determines the text icon to display next to "liked" Spotify items, such as
   # liked songs and albums, or followed artists.
 Can be any length string.
   # These icons require a patched nerd font.